Lynching of John Lee

 The body of John Lee with members of the lynch mob.

 John Lee was an African-American man who was lynched on August 12, 1911, in Durant, Oklahoma.
-After assaulting a woman who had given him some food, he shot her in the hip while fleeing the scene.
+After attempting to rape a white woman who had given him some food, he shot her in the hip and through her abdomen, an injury from which the woman later died, while fleeing the scene.
 When a large mob found him, a brief shootout took place; Lee was killed, while he hit no one with his revolver.
 His body was set on fire.
 Afterward, the local black residents left after being subjected to threats and violence.

 Background

 Durant, Oklahoma, in 1911, was situated in the heart of "Little Dixie," the southeastern Oklahoma region characterized by its cultural ties to the southern states.
 Following the turn of the century, a significant influx of new residents arrived in Oklahoma, primarily from southern states such as Texas, Arkansas, Tennessee, and Kentucky.
 This demographic shift contributed to the establishment of a new cultural identity in Bryan County, with a population predominantly comprising white residents at 86%, alongside a minority of African American residents at 7%.

 The town of Caddo, Oklahoma, 14 miles northeast of Durant, had a small African American community on the east side of the MKT Railroad lines.
 Many of the residents worked as cooks, labors, and house keepers in Durant and the local area.
 Others living outside of Durant and Caddo city limits owned and worked their own farms.
 The community in Caddo was large enough to support a small church congregation, some businesses, and social activities like dances.

 Although the citizens of Durant employed African Americans and interacted with them in agricultural business and as the county seat, in 1908 Durant touted itself, when lobbying for a state school location, that it was a moral city, “without Negros, dives, joints, or lawlessness; and as white as the dropping snow."